EEP-3DQA: Efficient and Effective Projection-based 3D Model Quality Assessment: Experiment

 \subsection{Projection Number Selection}

 In this section, we exhibit the performance with different RPS $N$ selections in Fig \ref{fig:n_srcc} and give the reasons for why setting $N$ as 2 for the tiny version and 5 for the base version of the proposed EPP-3DQA.
 From Fig \ref{fig:n_srcc}, we can see that randomly sampling 5 projections obtains the highest performance among all three databases, which is why we set $N$=5 for the base version.
-Affected by over-fitting, using all 6 projections causes performance drops.
-What's more, when $N$ increases from 1 to 2, the SRCC values gain the largest improvement on the SJTU-PCQA databases and gain relatively significant improvement on the WPC and TMQ databases.
+Interestingly, using all 6 projections causes performance drops.
+We attempt to give the reasons for such a phenomenon.
+Randomly selecting a smaller subset of projections could lead to better quality assessment performance than using all six projections, as it could reduce the influence of outliers and biases.
+Moreover, redundancy could be a possible reason why using all six projections may not necessarily lead to better quality assessment results.
+After experimenting with different numbers of projections, 5 projections seem to be the optimal choice for 3DQA tasks, especially for the TMQ database.
+Additionally, when $N$ increases from 1 to 2, the SRCC values gain the largest improvement on the SJTU-PCQA databases and gain relatively significant improvement on the WPC and TMQ databases.
 Therefore, we set $N$=2 for the tiny version rather than setting $N$=1 to get more cost-effective performance.